ADTRAN/gradle-betablocker-plugin/README.rst

 Betablocker Plugin
 ==================

-.. _above:

-This Gradle plugin prevents dependencies (including transitives) which include a configurable list of patterns.
+This Gradle plugin rejects dependencies (including transitives) whose version string includes a configurable list of patterns.
 It is intended to be used to block non-stable versions of dependencies from inadvertently being consumed by a project.

 Setup
 =====